header-banner-vending_machine.jpg

 • Cafe X: who makes a customized coffee for you

-• Alberts Smoothie Station: who uses fresh fruit & veggies to prepare your personalized smoothie
+• Alberts Smoothie Station: uses fresh fruit & veggies to prepare your personalized smoothie

 But here’s what’s really blowing people’s minds: personalization of food!
 The new vending machines are connected to the internet, making personalization possible.
 Vending 2.0 uses technologies that are actually quite disruptive in the food industry.